Skeeter Davis

 Skeeter Davis (born Mary Frances Penick; December 30, 1931 – September 19, 2004) was an American country music singer and songwriter who sang crossover pop music songs including 1962's "The End of the World".
-She started out as part of the Davis Sisters as a teenager in the late 1940s, eventually landing on RCA Victor.
+She started out as part of the Davis Sisters as a teenager in the late 1940s, eventually recording for RCA Victor.
 In the late 1950s, she became a solo star.

-One of the first women to achieve major stardom in the country music field as a solo vocalist, she was an acknowledged influence on Tammy Wynette and Dolly Parton and was hailed as an "extraordinary country/pop singer" by The New York Times music critic Robert Palmer.
+One of the first women to achieve major stardom in the country music field as a solo vocalist, she was an acknowledged influence on Tammy Wynette and Dolly Parton, and was hailed as an "extraordinary country/pop singer" by The New York Times music critic Robert Palmer.